Kurt Cobain: Relationships and family

-There are differing accounts of exactly when and how Kurt Cobain first met Courtney Love.
-In his 1993 authorized biography of Nirvana Michael Azerrad cites a January 21, 1989, Dharma Bums gig in Portland where Nirvana played as support, while the Charles R. Cross 2001 Cobain biography has Love and Cobain meeting at the same Satyricon nightclub venue in Portland but a different Nirvana show, January 12, 1990, when both still led ardent underground rock bands.
+There are differing accounts of exactly when and how Cobain first met Courtney Love.
+In his 1993 authorized biography of Nirvana, Michael Azerrad cites a January 21, 1989, Dharma Bums gig in Portland where Nirvana played as support, while the Charles R. Cross 2001 Cobain biography has Love and Cobain meeting at the same Satyricon nightclub venue in Portland but a different Nirvana show, January 12, 1990, when both still led ardent underground rock bands.
 Love made advances soon after they met, but Cobain was evasive.
 Early in their interactions, Cobain broke off dates and ignored Love's advances because he was unsure if he wanted a relationship.
 Cobain noted, "I was determined to be a bachelor for a few months [...]
 But I knew that I liked Courtney so much right away that it was a really hard struggle to stay away from her for so many months."
 Everett True, who was an associate of both Cobain and Love, disputes those versions of events in his 2006 book, claiming that he himself introduced the couple on May 17, 1991.

 Cobain was already aware of Love through her role in the 1987 film Straight to Hell.
 According to True, the pair were formally introduced at an L7 and Butthole Surfers concert in Los Angeles in May 1991.
 In the weeks that followed, after learning from Grohl that Cobain shared mutual interests with her, Love began pursuing Cobain.
 In late 1991, the two were often together and bonded through drug use.